 General Park Attire

 At some parks, guests are required to wear appropriate clothing when they leave the water park area and visit the general theme park.
-In this case, sandals or sneakers, shorts, and T-shirts or tank tops are acceptable.
+In this case, sandals or sneakers, denim shorts, and T-shirts or tank tops you are comfortable in are an acceptable change of clothes for your day trip.
 If the weather is cool, a sweatshirt or track pants are ideal to slip over your bathing suit.
-In parks where the entire complex is designed for water-based activities, you're typically permitted to remain in your bathing suit for the duration of your stay.
+In parks where the entire amusement park is designed for water-based activities, you're typically permitted to remain in your bathing suit for the duration of your stay.
+Even in this case, it’s always a good idea to pack a loose-fitting cover up to keep warm and protect your skin from sunburns when you’re lounging out of the water in outdoor parks.

 Other Items

 Always consult the water park's website or call the park before your visit to determine which items are permitted.
 Some parks allow you to wear goggles on the slides and in the pools, while others do not.
-If you prefer to wear swimming shoes as you walk around the park, check to confirm whether they're permitted on the slides and in the pools.
-If not, check and see if lockers are available.
+If you prefer to wear water shoes as you walk around the park, check to confirm whether they're permitted on the slides and in the pools.
+If not, check and see if lockers are available to stash a pair of flip flops to slide into when you want to switch from wave pools to roller coasters.
+Along with extra attire, make sure you are prepared for all-day sun protection in outdoor parks.
+The most important thing to pack is sunscreen with a high spf that you can reapply by the poolside, and don’t forget a water bottle to keep up hydration.

 Prohibited Items